KnowOneActual/beaubremer-blog/posts/Simple_IP_Planner.md

 * **Tailwind CSS:** For styling, I pulled in Tailwind via its CDN.
 This allows you to build a clean, modern UI with utility classes directly in the HTML, which is ideal for small projects where you don't want a separate stylesheet or a build step.
 * **Vanilla JavaScript:** All the logic is handled by plain JavaScript, running right in the browser.
 No dependencies, no frameworks.
 This keeps the app incredibly lightweight.

 The core of the calculator involves a bit of bitwise manipulation to handle the IP addresses.
-JavaScript doesn't have native IP address functions, so you can convert the familiar 192.168.1.100 format into a 32-bit integer.
+JavaScript doesn't have native IP address functions so that you can convert the familiar 192.168.1.100 format into a 32-bit integer.
 This makes all the subnet math much easier.

 Here’s a peek at the helper functions that do the conversion: